material-components/material-components-ios/components/Snackbar/README.md

 ```
 <!--</div>-->

-MDCSnackbarColorThemer allows you to theme a snackbar with your app's color scheme.
+MDCSnackbarColorThemer allows you to theme your snackbars with your app's color scheme.

-MDCSnackbarTypographyThemer allows you to theme a snackbar with your app's typography scheme.
+MDCSnackbarTypographyThemer allows you to theme your snackbars with your app's typography scheme.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift